 The very first step is to report the loss or theft to your bank as soon as you realise it.
 This can often be done by calling their customer service helpline or visiting your branch.
 Informing the bank promptly allows them to mark your old passbook as invalid, preventing its misuse.

-The bank’s procedures are designed to protect your account from fraudulent activities.
 They ensure that the new passbook is issued only to the legitimate account holder after proper verification.
 Your cooperation helps maintain the security of your funds.

 After reporting the loss and completing any necessary formalities, you can then proceed to apply for a duplicate passbook.
 The application process will be similar to getting a replacement for a damaged passbook, requiring an application form and identification documents.
+You will likely need to pay the duplicate passbook fee, as per bank policies (2026).

-You will likely need to pay the duplicate passbook fee, as per bank policies.
-Once processed, you’ll receive a new passbook with your updated transaction history.
+Once processed, you will receive a new passbook with your updated transaction history.
 This ensures you regain control over your physical financial records.
+Remember to handle your new passbook with care from the moment you receive it.

-Keeping Your New Passbook Secure
+Best Practices for Securing Your New Passbook

 Receiving a new passbook is a good opportunity to establish better habits for its safekeeping.
 Protecting this document is essential, as it contains personal financial information that could be misused if it falls into the wrong hands.
 A little care goes a long way in preventing future issues.